dart-lang/pub/doc/cache_layout.md

  * `$HOME/.pub_cache` on Linux and Mac OS,
  * `%LOCALAPPDATA%/Pub/Cache` on Windows.

-For the Flutter SDK after 3.8 uses the same folder.
-Before it would use the same folder if it was found, and otherwise  use `$FLUTTER_ROOT/.pub_cache`.
+Prior to Flutter 3.8.0, the Flutter SDK declared `PUB_CACHE=$FLUTTER_ROOT/.pub_cache` overriding the default global pub-cache.

 The environment variable `PUB_CACHE` can be used to override the location of the pub cache.